 Over the next decade, Lou would serve Orange County on the Orange County Board of Supervisors and the California State Senate.

-In 2016, Lou was elected to the U.S. House Of Representatives to continue his work by representing the community he had to spend the past 20 years serving.
+In 2016, Lou was elected to the U.S. House Of Representatives to continue his work by representing the community he has spent the past 20 years serving.

 In Washington, Congressman Correa continues his fight to give everyone access to the same the opportunity he had.
 Congressman Correa is committed to working across party lines to strengthen the middle class and give everyone a shot at the American Dream by investing in education, healthcare, and our fading infrastructure.

 Congressman Correa has worked to support public health and safety services, mental health care, and health and safety programs for children.
 He has championed affordable higher education and taxpayer equity while protecting taxpayers by fighting “waste, fraud, and abuse.”
 Since entering office, Congressman Correa has introduced legislation to protect the legal rights of immigrants, care for veterans, and fight against the wasteful spending of taxpayer money.